-2019/FT/IEASG03 The Working Group on Comparative Ecosystem-based Analyses of Atlantic and Mediterranean marine systems (WGCOMEDA), chaired by Sofia Henriques\, Portugal, Maria Cristina Mangano\, Italy, Paris Vasilakopoulos\, Italy and Romain Frelat\, Netherlands, will work on ToRs and generate deliverables as listed in the Table below.
+2019/FT/IEASG03 The Working Group on Comparative Ecosystem-based Analyses of Atlantic and Mediterranean marine systems (WGCOMEDA), chaired by Sofia Henriques, Portugal, Maria Cristina Mangano, Italy, Paris Vasilakopoulos, Italy and Romain Frelat, Netherlands, will work on ToRs and generate deliverables as listed in the Table below.

-YEAR MEETING DATES Venue REPORTING DETAILS COMMENTS (CHANGE IN CHAIR, ETC.) Year 2020 21-25 September by correspondence No annual report Four new co-chairs to pursue the development of WGCOMEDA activities Year 2021 3-7 May University of Palermo, Italy No annual report Year 2022 TBD May TBD Final ICES Scientific report by TBD July 2022
+YEAR MEETING DATES Venue REPORTING DETAILS COMMENTS (CHANGE IN CHAIR, ETC.) Year 2020 21-25 September by correspond- ence No reporting Four new co-chairs to pursue the development of WGCOMEDA activities Year 2021 4-8 October University of Palermo, Italy No reporting Year 2022 TBD May TBD Final ICES Scientific report by July 2022

-ToR DESCRIPTION BACKGROUND SCIENCE PLAN CODES DURATION EXPECTED DELIVERABLES a Assess the functional biodiversity of demersal and benthic assemblages across Mediterranean and Atlantic systems A) The topic is a follow up from the work in the previous cycles aiming to improve: (1) the use of functional traits to assess the structure and functioning of marine assemblages (integrating different taxonomic 1.4; 1.9; 2.2 3 years 1.
-Define the core functional traits across different taxonomic groups in order to integrate the current approaches Atlantic systems groups) and (2) the assessment of functional biodiversity patterns across Mediterranean and Atlantic systems 2.
-Compile trait data for phytoplankton, zooplankton, fish and invertebrate species to standardize the use of traits B) The tor will provide better understanding of ecosystems functioning and improve our ability to predict the impact of environmental and human-induced changes.
+ToR DESCRIPTION BACKGROUND SCIENCE PLAN CODES DURA- TION EXPECTED DELIVERABLES a biodiversity of demersal and benthic assemblages across A) The topic is a follow up from the work in the previous cycles aiming to improve: (1) the use of functional traits to assess the structure and functioning of marine assemblages (integrating different taxonomic 1.4; 1.9; 2.2 3 years 1.
+Define the core functional traits across different taxonomic groups in order to integrate the current approaches antic systems groups) and (2) the assessment of functional biodiversity patterns across Mediterranean and Atlantic systems 2.
+Compile trait data for phytoplankton, zooplankton, fish and invertebrate species to standardize the use of traits

+B) The tor will provide better understanding of ecosystems functioning and improve our ability to predict the impact of environmental and human-induced changes.
 3. Identify possible methods to deal with dynamic traits on space and time , i.e. Those which are demographic (e.g. Fecundity) or ontogenetic (e.g. Diet) dependent 4.
-Understand spatio-temporal dynamics and patterns of functional diversity and respective drivers (trait biogeography; co-occurrence of traits) 5.
-Understand functional changes to different human pressures and predict the vulnerability and stability of Mediterranean and Atlantic ecosystems (resilience indicators). b Integrate the A) The topic is a follow up from the 1.4; 3 years 1.
-Review existing food webs complexity of marine work in the previous cycles and models across Mediterranean biota to understand addresses issues on integrating and Atlantic systems how ecosystem multi-trophic interactions for IEA structure and connectivity support 2.
-Identify possible methods to the stability of B) Ecosystem structure and predict species interactions communities connectivity is known to affect from traits and extend multicommunity stability, but empirical trophic interaction network in evidences are still weak.
-Embracing data-poor regions the complexity of marine ecosystems (e.g. By integrating trophic interactions) will strengthen the 3.
-Understand spatio-temporal input and guidance for ecosystemdynamics of food webs and based management. identify the link between structure and stability across ecosystems 4.
-Understand past and predict future vulnerabilities of communities to fishing disturbances or biological invasions.
-Investigate resilience A) The topic is a follow up from the 1.3; 3 years 1.
-Review and update existing and mechanisms of work in the previous cycles and information on the temporal 1.9; change in complex aims to study systems undergoing development of ecosystems in marine systems changes in the NE Atlantic and the the NE Atlantic and the 6.5 impacted by Mediterranean to uncover Mediterranean. anthropogenic and synchronies and analogies across environmental drivers them.
-2. Develop and test different types of Integrated B) Several complex marine systems Assessments: e.g. Ecosystemhave been shown to respond to based, traits-based, populationenvironmental and/or anthropogenic based etc. drivers with abrupt regime shifts.
-Comparative analysis of different systems will elucidate the exact role 3.
-Quantify the resilience of of different drivers in eroding or different system states and reinforcing the resilience of specific elucidate the specific role of system states and help anticipate different stressors. future tipping points.
-The impact to both ecosystems and fisheries can then be evaluated.
-4. Compare the system dynamics and temporal occurrence of shifts in different ecosystems of the NE Atlantic and the Mediterranean Sea.
+Understand spatio-temporal dynamics and patterns of functional diversity and respective drivers (trait biogeography; cooccurrence of traits) 5.
+Understand functional changes to different human pressures and predict the vulnerability and stability of Mediterranean and Atlantic ecosystems (resilience indicators). b Integrate the complexity of marine biota to understand how ecosystem structure and connectivity support A) The topic is a follow up from the 1.4; work in the previous cycles and addresses issues on integrating multitrophic interactions for IEA 5.2 3 years 1.
+Review existing food webs models across Mediterranean and Atlantic systems the stability of commu- nities B) Ecosystem structure and connectivity is known to affect community stability, but empirical evidences are still weak.
+Embracing the complexity of marine ecosystems (e.g. By inte- 2.
+Identify possible methods to predict species interactions from traits and extend multitrophic interaction network in data-poor regions grating trophic interactions) will strengthen the input and guidance for ecosystem-based management.
+3. Understand spatio-temporal dynamics of food webs and identify the link between structure and stability across ecosystems 4.
+Understand past and predict future vulnerabilities of communities to fishing disturbances or biological invasions. c Investigate resilience and mechanisms of change in complex A) The topic is a follow up from the work in the previous cycles and aims to study systems undergoing changes in the NE Atlantic and the 6.5 3 years Review and update existing information on the temporal development of ecosystems in the marine systems impacted by anthropogenic and environmental drivers